Reticle: Etched reticles

 The first suggestion for etched glass reticles was made by Philippe de La Hire in 1700.
 His method was based on engraving the lines on a glass plate with a diamond point.
 Many modern crosshairs are actually etched onto a thin plate of glass, which allows a far greater latitude in shapes.
 Etched glass reticles can have floating elements, which do not cross the reticle; circles and dots are common, and some types of glass reticles have complex sections designed for use in range estimation and bullet drop and drift compensation (see external ballistics).
 A potential disadvantage of glass reticles is that the surface of the glass reflects some light (about 4% per surface on uncoated glass) lessening transmission through the scope, although this light loss is near zero if the glass is multicoated (coating being the norm for all modern high quality optical products).

 Illuminated reticles

 Reticles may be illuminated, either by a plastic or fiber optic light pipe collecting ambient light or, in low light conditions, by a battery powered LED.
 Some sights also use the radioactive decay of tritium for illumination that can work for 11 years without using a battery, used in the British SUSAT sight for the SA80 (L85) assault rifle and in the American ACOG (Advanced Combat Optical Gunsight).
 Red is the most common color used, as it is the least destructive to the shooter's night vision, but some products use green or yellow illumination, either as a single colour or changeable via user selection.

 Graticule

-A graticule is another term for reticle, frequently encountered in British and British military technical manuals, and came into common use during World War I.
+Another term for reticle is graticule, which is frequently encountered in British and British military technical manuals.
+It came into common use during World War I.